 Currently, about thirty-seven percent (37%) of the WMA remains undeveloped or has otherwise been dedicated to open space and recreational lands.
 The remaining sixty-three percent (63%) of the land area is being utilized as residential areas (28%), roadways and transportation (16%), office and institutional lands (7%), and other (12%).
 The remaining ‘other’ twelve percent (12%) includes industrial, commercial, and agricultural land uses.

-The Mission Bay and La Jolla WMA is estimated to be home to approximately 232,000 residents, according to 2010 U.S. Census data.
+The Mission Bay WMA is estimated to be home to approximately 232,000 residents, according to 2010 U.S. Census data.
 Given its dense population, the watershed suffers from several human-induced pollutants, which have the potential to negatively impact how residents, business-owners, and tourists use and interact with local water bodies.
 It is important to note, however, that the watershed serves more than just humans.

 For more information about water bodies see the San Diego Basin Plan, which provides information on uses of water bodies and water quality objectives, beneficial uses and the 303(d) list, which identifies water body segments not meeting water quality standards.